gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fog.md

 So now all we really need to do is instead of passing in the fog amount we compute it based on the something like the depth from the camera.

 Recall from the article on [cameras](webgl-3d-camera.html) that after we apply the view matrix all positions are relative to the camera.
-The camera looks down the -z axis so if we just look at the z position after multiplying by the world and view matrices we'll have a value that repesents how far away something is from the z plane of the camera.
+The camera looks down the -z axis so if we just look at the z position after multiplying by the world and view matrices we'll have a value that represents how far away something is from the z plane of the camera.

 Let's change the vertex shader to pass that data to the fragment shader so we can use it compute a fog amount.
 To do that let's split `u_matrix` into 2 parts.
 A projection matrix and a worldView matrix.